 This illustrates that without the use of flexible tenancies there will be very little movement within the housing stock resulting in family homes being occupied by a single person or a couple for up to 4 decades as people live longer.

-Those households registered to downsize are tenants with secure tenancies who feel that they can no longer manage their current home or require a level access home.
+Those households registered to downsize are tenants with secure tenancies who feel that they can no longer manage their current home.